Kansas Democrat, 20, who admitted to 'revenge porn,' wins House state race

 CLICK HERE TO GET THE FOX NEWS APP

-Fox News' inquiries to Coleman, the Kansas Democratic Party and Kansas GOP were not returned at the time of publication.
+Fox News' inquiries to the Kansas Democratic Party and Kansas GOP were not returned at the time of publication.

 Fox News' Brie Stimson contributed to this report.